 User experiences are fundamental to ecommerce.
 They’re the interactions between customers and a brand’s services – i.e., their website or apps.
 A user experience (UX) designer must ensure those services work as well as they can.
-Take the below screenshot of the Glory Cycles website as an example:

 A UX designer would have been responsible for tailoring the site to its audience.
 They will have decided on the placement of the search bar, and the titles for the navigation tabs.

 That’s only scratching the surface.
 These professionals must understand online marketing, customer experience, and more.
 That’s the only way to get UX design just right.
 They may even play a part in optimizing tools like ACD call center software to aid customer support.